SUSAN TREGONING PHOTOGRAPHY

 Old Trace Drive View

 It may have just been too early in the year, but it doesn’t look like the state of Tennessee is keeping this site up as an example of early 1900s tobacco farming.
-There was grass growing where a small plot of tobacco use to be.
-You may find a few dried leaves of tobacco in the back corner of the barn.
+There was grass growing where a small plot of tobacco used to be.
+You may find a few dried tobacco leaves in the back corner of the barn.
 They look like they have been hanging there

 for several years.
 I thought it was interesting that the inside of the barn still smells like tobacco.